ezolenko/rollup-plugin-typescript2/README.md

 * `abortOnError`: true

 	Bail out on first syntactic error.
-Im most cases setting this to false will result in exception in rollup itself.
+In most cases setting this to false will result in exception in rollup itself.

 ### TypeScript version